Paying for disability equipment and assistive technology

 This information applies to England and Wales.

 Most disabled people who need equipment to help them to live more independently can get it from their local authority.
 This is free.
-You will need to ask for a social care needs assessment for things like:
+You will need to ask for a social care needs assessment.

 Finding the right equipment and assistive technology